 Much like a fingerprint, every eye is unique.
-When it comes to cataract surgery, what’s effective for one patient may not be for another.
-That’s why EYE-Q offers all types of intraocular lenses to fit your specific eye shape and to help us deliver the results you expect.
+When it comes to cataract surgery, what is effective for one patient may not be for another.
+That is why EYE-Q offers all types of intraocular lenses to fit your specific eye shape and to help us deliver the results you expect.

 Technology advances at a rapid pace, and intraocular lenses are no exception.
 Thirty years ago, if you had a cataract removed you had to wear huge, coke-bottle glasses afterwards.
-Ten years ago, the cataract was replaced with a lens implant that gave you a single vision focus point.
-Today, lens implants are now offered that provide full-range vision and astigmatism correction, enabling you to see much like you did at age 45.
+Ten years ago, the cataract was replaced with a lens implant which provided patients with a single-vision focus point.
+Today, the lens implants offered provide full-range vision and astigmatism correction, enabling you to see much like you did at age 45.

 When you visit EYE-Q, you’ll be offered three choices of lens implants, and your surgeon will help you decide what’s best:

 Mutlifocal IOLs are advanced lenses that provide the fullest range of vision, most similar to your natural vision.
 A multifocal IOL can reduce or eliminate the need for glasses after surgery.

 As we look at the world around us, the items we focus on can change rapidly.
 You could be looking across the room one moment, shifting to the television at an intermediate distance the next, and glancing down at a magazine after that.
 In the past, bifocals, reading glasses, or contact lenses were necessary to help those with poor eyesight switch focus on these different viewpoints effectively.
 Thanks to multifocal IOLs, you can quickly focus on all of these distances with enhanced image quality and clarity – once again making your vision effortless!

 The toric IOL is especially designed for patients with astigmatism who need cataract surgery.
 This advanced innovation offers precise vision correction designed to reduce or eliminate your pre-existing corneal astigmatism while providing you with enhanced distance vision.